kemitchell/reviewers-edition-parse.js/README.md

 without any leading zeros.

-These numbers increase over time for new published versions of a project.
-Correction numbers restart at one for every new update, and update numbers restart at one for every new edition.
+These numbers increase over time for new published versions of a project. _Correction_ numbers restart at one for every new update, and _update_ numbers restart at one for every new edition.

 # Meaning

-How the authors of a project change edition numbers over time conveys advice to users of older editions.
+How the authors of a project change numbers over time conveys advice to users of older editions.

 1. When authors recommend users review a new edition in its entirety to ensure it meets their needs, they increase the _edition_ number.